-Lying off the north-western coast of the European mainland, the United Kingdom comprises of England, Scotland, Wales and Northern Ireland.
-Second only to the US, in terms of popularity, the UK offers high quality teaching and a different array of programs to choose from.
+Lying off the north-western coast of the European mainland, the United Kingdom comprises England, Scotland, Wales, and Northern Ireland.
+Second only to the US, in terms of popularity, the UK offers high-quality teaching and a different array of programs to choose from.

 Data Source: Higher Education Statistics Agency (HESA) First Statistical Release and the publication ‘Students in Higher Education 2013-14’.

-A centralised application service, called Universities and Colleges Admissions Service (UCAS), manages and processes all the undergraduate applications in the UK.
-Post graduate applications are generally submitted directly to the university, except a few which are submitted through UKPASS (UK Postgraduate Application and Statistical Service).
+A centralized application service called the Universities and Colleges Admissions Service (UCAS), manages and processes all undergraduate applications in the UK.
+Postgraduate applications are generally submitted directly to the university, except a few which are submitted through UKPASS (UK Postgraduate Application and Statistical Service).

 Undergraduate fees may range between £ 15,000 and £ 18,000 per year approximately.
 The fee for Masters Programs will be between £ 22,000 and £ 30,000.
 Tuition fees for MBA programs may be in the range of £ 28,000 to £ 32,000 annually.
 The fees will vary according to the university and subject chosen.
 Living costs may be between £ 7,200 and £ 9,000 per academic year.